You are signed out

 • Is the grass greener?
 On the flipside, just over a fifth (21%) of people in coastal Brighton said the ocean breeze was their favourite scent – a lower percentage than inland communities like London (22%), Bristol (24%) and Norwich (25%).
 Brightonians were more likely to put flowers and grass (24%) at the top of their aroma list.

 • Age matters.
-Among Gen Z (16-24-year-olds) and young millennials (25-34-year-olds), the scent of freshly washed clothes was the most popular option – chosen by 22% and 24% But later in life, older millennials (35-44-year-olds) were most likely to cite the ocean breeze (22%) as their number one scent.
+Among Gen Z (16-24-year-olds) and young millennials (25-34-year-olds), the scent of freshly washed clothes was the most popular option – chosen by 22% and 24% respectively.
+But later in life, older millennials (35-44-year-olds) were most likely to cite the ocean breeze (22%) as their number one scent.

 • Back to nature.
 As we get older, many of us enjoy the scents of the great outdoors.
 Among Gen X (45-54-year-olds) more than a quarter (26%) chose flowers and grass as their favourite scent, rising to 30% among the boomer generation (aged 55+).